Battle of Naungyo: Flight for Prome

-The battle
+Battle

-The armies
+Armies

 The retreating Hanthawaddy army was led by generals Binnya Dala (ဗညားဒလ), Minye Aung Naing (မင်းရဲအောင်နိုင်), Epyathi (အဲပြသီ), Ye Thin Yan (ရဲသင်ရန်), and Paikkamyin (ပိုက်ကမြင်).
 Burmese chronicles report that the Hanthawaddy forces consisted of 80,000 men, 800 horses, and 200 elephants.
 The Toungoo army was led by Bayinnaung with deputies Taw Maing Ye (တော်မိုင်းရဲ) and Bayathingyan (ဘယသင်္ကြန်).
 Their total strength was 10,000 men, 500 horses, and 50 elephants.

 The actual numbers however were likely an order of magnitude less.
 (The Burmese chronicles routinely overestimate the numbers, at least by an order of magnitude.
 Western historians estimate that even in later Konbaung era which had a far larger territory than Hanthawaddy or tiny Toungoo, Konbaung could not have fielded more than 60,000 men.
 For example, at the peak of mobilization Konbaung general Maha Bandula fielded 30,000 men before the Battle of Yangon in 1824.
 According to historian GE Harvey's analysis of chronicles figures cross-checked with British and Chinese figures in later eras, the chronicles routinely overestimated by an order of magnitude.)

 Per Harvey's analysis, the strength figures would be 8000 on the Hanthawaddy side and 1000 on the Toungoo side.
 Furthermore, Hanthawaddy's overall strength was most likely not eight times greater than Toungoo as reported in Burmese chronicles.
 It too was likely an exaggeration.
 Nonetheless, all historians agree that Hanthawaddy had a much larger force, and better weaponry.
 Its forces included Portuguese and Indian mercenaries with guns.
 Toungoo still did not have access to foreign mercenaries.